-Call Me Productions Ltd is in pre-production recruiting senior crew members for their upcoming feature "Call me".
-Principal photography is planned for summer 2017.
+Charles Beeson has been appointed director of “Call Me” and is already working on early pre-production, recruiting senior crew members for our upcoming feature "Call me".
+Principal photography is planned for autumn 2018.
 We are honoured to announce that legendary cinematographer Douglas Milsome will be Director of Photography for “Call Me”.
-Doug was previously DoP for Stanley Kubrick with an impressive list of film credits including “Full Metal Jacket”, “The Shining”, “Robin Hood Prince of Thieves” and many others.
+Doug was previously DOP for Stanley Kubrick with an impressive list of film credits including “Full Metal Jacket”, “The Shining”, “Robin Hood Prince of Thieves” and many others.
 A true craftsman, Doug is already working on ideas and is looking forward to shooting at our chosen East End locations, photographing the predominately female cast.
 We are also grateful to Twickenham Studios who are supporting the production and we look forward to working with them later this year.
-Twickenham has a world-wide reputation and their involvement will help ensure we produce a beautiful and authentic film.
+Twickenham has a world-wide reputation and their involvement will help ensure we produce a beautiful and well crafted film.

-Work on principal roles is in progress and further announcements will be made at the appropriate time.
+Work on casting principal roles is in progress and further announcements will be made at the appropriate time.
 “Call Me” has a 90% female cast including leads and over 60% of them are from ethnic minorities.
-We feel it is important that “Call Me” is truly representative and reflects accurately the diverse nature of our story.
+We feel it is important that “Call Me” truly representative and reflects accurately the diverse nature of our story.
 The script was written from personal experience and the characters we created are true to life and authentically portray the lives and the hardships endured by women every day.